tylerlong/ringcentral-ruby-legacy/README.md

 This repository is to demonstrate how to add a new language to the [rc-codegen](https://github.com/tylerlong/rc-codegen) project.

+## Generated code and manually written code

+`src/paths.rb` is auto-generated, others are manually written.

 ## How to test

 Create `.env` file with the following content: